-The Skirvin Hotel built in 1910 by oilman W.B.
-Skirvin, who was determined to have the finest hotel in the Southwest.
-Opening its doors in 1911, the plush hotel had two, 10-story towers containing 224 rooms, was one of the first buildings in Oklahoma City to have air conditioning, then called “iced air,” had running ice water in each room, a ballroom that seated 500, and imported Austrian chandeliers that cost more than $100,000 each.
+The Skirvin Hotel, built in 1910 by oilman W.B.
+Skirvin, was determined to have the finest hotel in the Southwest.
+Opening its doors in 1911, the plush hotel had two 10-story towers containing 224 rooms, was one of the first buildings in Oklahoma City, Oklahoma, to have air conditioning, then called “iced air,” had running ice water in each room, a ballroom that seated 500, and imported Austrian chandeliers that cost more than $100,000 each.

 In 1930, a third wing was added, raising the structure to 14 stories and increasing capacity to 525 rooms.

-The Oklahoma showplace became a popular speak-easy during Prohibition.
-It was during this time that W.B.
+The Oklahoma showplace became a popular speakeasy during Prohibition.
+During this time, W.B.
 Skirvin was said to have had an affair with one of the hotel maids.
-According to legend, the maid soon conceived and in order to prevent a scandal, she was locked in a room on the top floor of the hotel.
-The desolate girl soon grew depressed and even after the birth of her child; she was still not let out of the room.
-Half out of her mind, she finally grabbed the infant child and threw herself, along with the baby, out of the window.
+According to legend, the maid soon conceived, and to prevent a scandal, she was locked in a room on the hotel’s top floor.
+The desolate girl soon grew depressed, and even after the birth of her child, she was still not let out of the room.
+Half out of her mind, she finally grabbed the infant child and threw herself out of the window along with the baby.

-The maid’s name remains unknown, but her ghost continues to haunt the Skirvin Hotel and she was nicknamed “Effie” by former employees.
-Though the old hotel closed in 1988, former guests would often report not being able to obtain a decent nights sleep due to the consistent sounds of a child crying.
+The maid’s name remains unknown, but her ghost haunts the Skirvin Hotel, and former employees nicknamed “Effie”.
+Though the old hotel closed in 1988, former guests often reported not obtaining a decent night’s sleep due to the consistent sounds of a child crying.

-Effie was apparently a woman of loose morals and many men who have stayed in the hotel have often reported being propositioned by a female voice while alone in their rooms.
+Effie was a woman of loose morals, and many men who have stayed in the hotel have often reported being propositioned by a female voice while alone in their rooms.
 Others have seen the figure of a naked woman with them while taking a shower.
-One man even claimed he was sexually assaulted by an invisible entity during his stay.
+One man even claimed an invisible entity sexually assaulted him during his stay.

-In October, 1979 the hotel was listed on National Register of Historic Places.
-When it closed in 1988 the building stood empty for more almost fifteen years.
-However, the historic hotel has now been fully restored and now open once again for guests.
+In October 1979, the hotel was listed on the National Register of Historic Places.
+When it closed in 1988, the building stood empty for almost fifteen years.
+However, the historic hotel has now been fully restored and is now open again for guests.

-The $46.4 million project included the original exterior finish, installation of historically accurate windows, reconfigured guest rooms, new guest elevators, an elegant lobby, restaurants, and state-of-the-art meeting rooms.
-Wherever possible, historical elements such as moldings, tiles and ceiling treatments were incorporated into the design.
+The $46.4 million project included the original exterior finish, historically accurate windows, reconfigured guest rooms, new guest elevators, an elegant lobby, restaurants, and state-of-the-art meeting rooms.
+Historical elements such as moldings, tiles, and ceiling treatments were incorporated wherever possible.

 Despite the millions of dollars spent to renovate this historic hotel, Effie allegedly continues to reside there.

-The Skirvin Hotel is located at 1 Park Avenue in Oklahoma City, Oklahoma.
+The Skirvin Hotel is at 1 Park Avenue in Oklahoma City, Oklahoma.

 Experiences at the Skirvin Hotel

-The city of Oklahoma City needs to abandon the Skirvin Hotel project.
+Oklahoma City needs to abandon the Skirvin Hotel project.
 I’ve been inside before the renovations started in September of 2004.
-You can see objects moving with no one else around to be moving them, crying and screaming of a woman, I just don’t think it’s a good idea to be messing around with that place… Sam, October, 2005
+You can see objects moving with no one else around to be moving them, crying and screaming of a woman.
+I don’t think it’s a good idea to be messing around with that place… Sam, October 2005

-I’ve actually been in there and it really is haunted.
+I’ve been in there, and it really is haunted.
 You can see the woman standing in the window she jumped out of.
-When you see her she is at first, standing far away and then run up to the window, and STOP!!! – Tina, October, 2004
+When you see her, she is at first standing far away and then running up to the window, and STOP!!! – Tina, October 2004